 Focus and Scope

-Jurnal Vocational Teknik Elektronika dan Informatika (VoteTEKNIKA) is a peer-reviewed, scientifc journal published by Department of Electronics Engineering, Faculty of Engineering, Universitas Negeri Padang, Indonesia.
+Journal of Voteteknika (Vocational Teknik Elektronika dan Informatika) is a peer-reviewed, scientific journal published by Department of Electronics Engineering, Faculty of Engineering, Universitas Negeri Padang, Indonesia.
 The aim of this journal is to publish articles dedicated to all aspects of the latest outstanding developments in the fields of Vocational Education, Electronics Engineering and Informatics.
-Jurnal Vocational Elektronika dan Informatika (VoteTEKNIKA) is published twice in one year in March and September with the scopes and focus of the research, but it is not limited to :
+Journal of Voteteknika (Vocational Teknik Elektronika dan Informatika) is published four times a year in March, June, September and December with the scopes and focus of the research, but it is not limited to :

 - Vocational Education